timshell/timshell.github.io/_posts/2016-10-31-have-the-empiricists-won.markdown

 Then why is it so effective?
 The dataset.
 Throw enough examples at these networks and they will learn to classify objects.
 Our solution might not be optimal or mathematically elegant, but it works.

 In pre-Kantian epistemology, the two opposing camps  are the rationalists and empiricists.
 Rationalists, led by Rene Descartes, believe in *a priori* reasoning.
 Given a set of assumptions, what can you deduce?
 On the other side are Hume and the empiricists.
-This camp priotirizes *a posteriori* reasoning, or learning from experience.
+This camp prioritizes *a posteriori* reasoning, or learning from experience.

 Neural networks have so far been on the empiricist side: let's observe a lot of data and make conclusions from them.
 While other machine learning methods have more theory behind them, they still all also tend to be empiricist-based.
 Without data, they are nothing.
 University of Washington Professor Pedro Domingos analogized machine learning to the scientific method.
 Make a hypothesis and collect some data.
 Refine your hypothesis and repeat.